 Overstaying can result in fines, deportation, or future entry bans.
 It’s essential to follow visa rules.

 For Australians, Japan offers a simple and efficient visa process, especially for short-term travel.
-However, if you plan to work, study, or stay long-term, ensure you meet the visa requirements.
-Whether for tourism, work, or education, planning ahead ensures a smooth journey to Japan in 2025.
+However, if you plan to work, study, or stay long-term, ensure you meet the visa requirements and consider consulting a migration agent for proper guidance.
+Whether for tourism, work, or education, planning ahead ensures a smooth journey to Japan.